RuichenQi/RuichenQi.github.io/draft/CMOS/2023-10-06-Delay in CMOS Integrated Circuits.md

 - Phases 2 is when both NMOSFET and PMOSFET is on.
 - Phases 3 is when PMOSFET is closed and NMOSFET is on.

 The differential equations used the long-channel model for transistor current, which is inaccurate in modern processes.
 And also, they become much complicated when the scale of circuit is large.
-Therefore, we need to find simplified morels that offer more insight and tolerable accuracy
+Therefore, we need to find simplified morels that offer more insight and tolerable accuracy.

 ## RC delay model